SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/upload.rst

   cathub folder2db <FOLDER>

 If anything is wrong with your files, or anything is missing, you should recieve appropiate error messages.
 When reading of the folders is complete, a table with a summary will be printed in you terminal.
 Please verify that the energies looks right.
-Also a database file has been written at :highlight:`<FOLDER>/<DBNAME>.db`.
+Also a database file has been written at ``<FOLDER>/<DBNAME>.db``.

 Upload your data to the server by typing::

   cathub folder2db <DBNAME>.db

 and follow the feedback in the terminal.
 Your data will not be made accessible from catalysis-hub.org before you have approved.
-Send an email to Kirsten Winther,  winther@stanford.edu, and request to have your data made public - Please include the name of the .db folder in the email since this is the :highlight:`id` of the submitted  publication.
+Send an email to Kirsten Winther,  winther@stanford.edu, and request to have your data made public - Please include the name of the .db folder in the email since this is the ``id`` of the submitted  publication.